 \subsection{Rendering Performance}

 While the coupled stability of pHRI systems constitutes an imperative design criterion, the rendering performance of the system is also significant for natural interactions.
-Transparency is a commonly used concept in evaluation of the haptic rendering performance, as it quantifies the match between the mechanical impedance of the virtual environment and the impedance felt by the user, with the requirement of identical force/velocity responses~\cite{Hannaford1989, Hashtrudi-Zaad2001}. $Z_{\text{width}}$ is another commonly used metric that quantifies the difference between the minimum and the maximum passively renderable impedances~\cite{Colgatezwidth94}.
+Transparency is a commonly used concept in the evaluation of the haptic rendering performance, as it quantifies the match between the mechanical impedance of the virtual environment and the impedance felt by the user, with the requirement of identical force/velocity responses~\cite{Hannaford1989, Hashtrudi-Zaad2001}. $Z_{\text{width}}$ is another commonly used metric that quantifies the difference between the minimum and the maximum passively renderable impedances~\cite{Colgatezwidth94}.

 Given that the rendered impedance is a function of frequency, both of these metrics are also quantified as such; however, the frequency dependence of these metrics make their interpretation challenging.
 To provide physical intuition to the characteristics of the impedance at the interaction port, it is common practice to decompose the impedance into its basic \emph{mechanical primitives} through effective impedance analysis~\cite{mehling2005increasing,colonnese2015rendered,tokatli2015stability,tokatli_patoglu_2018,aydin2018stable,Yusuf_multi_2020}.
-In particular, effective impedance definitions partition the frequency dependent impedance transfer function into its real and imaginary parts, assign the real positive part to effective damping, while imaginary part is mapped to effective spring and effective mass components based on the phase response of the impedance.
+In particular, the effective impedance definitions partition the frequency-dependent impedance transfer function into its real and imaginary parts and assign the real positive part to effective damping, while the imaginary part is mapped to effective spring and effective inertia components based on the phase response of the impedance.

-While the effective impedance analysis is quite useful, the use of passive physical equivalents extends this concept, since a feasible realization also provides a topological connection of the fundamental mechanical elements.
-Along these lines, passive physical equivalents subsume the effective impedance analysis, and provide a more intuitive understanding of system behaviour and its underlying components.
+This study proposes passive mechanical equivalents to significantly extend the effective impedance analysis since a feasible realization also provides a topological connection of the fundamental mechanical elements.
+It demonstrates that passive physical equivalents subsume the effective impedance analysis and provide a more intuitive understanding of system behavior through its underlying components.